Ready to manage club funds?

 - Purchase Requisition Forms must be completed prior to the purchase to ensure that funds can be secured.
 (MN Department of Finance Policy)

-- Purchase Requisition Forms involving club funds must be signed by the advisor, the club treasurer, and the Director of Campus Life.
+- Purchase Requisition Forms involving club funds must be signed by the advisor, the club treasurer, and the Director of Student Life and Athletics.

 - Purchase Requisition Forms should be submitted to the administrative assistant of the club advisor's division.
 He/She will return the processed form with a Purchase Order (PO) to the club advisor, who can then place the order.
 An order cannot be placed until the Purchase Requisition Form is processed and the PO number is assigned.

-- Please allow a minimum of two weeks for the Purchase Requisition Form to be processed.
+- Please allow a minimum of one week for the Purchase Requisition Form to be processed.

 - When submitting a Purchase Requisition Form, a document listing the club members who received the goods and services must be attached.
 (Example 1.
 Only nine members of a club attend state competition and plan on staying at a hotel.
 A list of these nine students must be attached to the PO.
 Example 2.
 The club has a pizza party for all members at the end of the year.
 Simply write “entire club” on the PO request.)